 While it has been vandalized a few times through the year, it’s always returned with same colors, look, and words: I love you so much.

-There are so many murals in Austin, Texas to see on your next visit.
+There are so many murals in Austin, Texas and other Texas roadside attractions to see on your next visit.
 Be sure to swing my the Greetings from Austin mural and others throughout the city!

 I Love You So Much Mural